spencerahill/25f-stat-methods-course/README.md

 ## 2. Go to the course Brightspace site for non-public content
 Such as grades, HW submission links, etc.

-## 3. The lecture notes are housed in [their own repo](https://github.com/spencerahill/stat-methods-book) and published at [this link](https://spencerahill.github.io/stat-methods-book)
+## 3. The lecture notes live in [their own repo](https://github.com/spencerahill/stat-methods-book) and published at [this link](https://spencerahill.github.io/stat-methods-book)
 Go straight to their published site if you just want to use the notes for your learning.
-Go to the repo if you want to see "under the hood" or create Issues or Pull Requests that relate to the lecture notes.
+Go to their repo if you want to see "under the hood" or create Issues or Pull Requests *that relate to the lecture notes*; any other Issues or Pull Requests should go in this repository that you're on right now.

-(This is a separate repo because the lecture notes are meant to be reused across classes.)
+(The reason for having these two different repositories is that the lecture notes get reused across classes, including by people not at CCNY.)

 # If you're not a student in this class this term, you probably want the lecture notes which are in [their own repository](https://github.com/spencerahill/stat-methods-book)